demisto/content/Packs/Syslog/Integrations/SyslogSender/README.md

 ## Troubleshooting
 ---
-Make sure you can access the syslog server on the provided IP address and the port is open.
+Make sure you can access the Syslog server on the provided IP address and the port is open.
 If you're experiencing further issues, contact us at [support@demisto.com](mailto:support@demisto.com)